-In Insights we discover the story behind and beyond a recent publication in Functional Ecology.
-What inspired the authors to do the research, and how did the project develop leading to the final publication?
-What implications might their results have on the scientific community and on society?
+In Insights we discover the story behind a recent publication in Functional Ecology: what inspired the authors to do the research, how did the project develop and what wider impact might the work have?

 This week, Bjorn talks with Wilco Verberk about his recent paper, Thermal limits in native and alien freshwater peracarid Crustacea: The role of habitat use and oxygen limitation.
 Wilco is affiliated with the Radboud University in the Netherlands, where he works in the Department of Animal Ecology and Ecophysiology.
 With his Dutch-German research team, Wilco’s paper is the result of an impressive laboratory experiment that aimed to study the heat tolerance of four native and four alien crustaceans under different levels of oxygenation.
 Wilco’s work was the result of a Marie-Curie Fellowship, funded though the European Research Council.